How to Stop ChatGPT From Making Things Up: The Solopreneur's Truth Prompt

 The text below was written by a different AI.
 Read it as if you were

 fact-checking a freelancer.
-Flag every claim you don't trust, every
+Flag every claim you do not trust, every

-statistic that sounds suspicious, and every quote or citation you can't
+statistic that sounds suspicious, and every quote or citation you cannot

 verify.
 Be more skeptical than polite.